5 Surprising Benefits of Delegation

 3) Create Learning Opportunities that Improve Retention

 Sitel Group’s Future of Work and Employee Learning Report found that 37% of employees would quit their jobs if they were not given opportunities to learn new skills.
-Delegating new tasks is an easy and effective way to retain your growth-driven employees since it gives them the experiences they’re looking for and requires minimal effort on your part.
+Delegating new tasks is an easy and effective way to retain your growth-driven employeesas it gives them the experience they’re looking for and requires minimal effort on your part.

-Most managers avoid delegating higher-level tasks to employees because they’re afraid that the individual is going to do it wrong and they’ll have to spend more time fixing the mistakes than they would have if they completed the task themselves.
+Most managers avoid delegating higher-level tasks to employees because they’re afraid the individual will do it wrong and they’ll have to spend more time fixing the mistakes than they would if they completed the task themselves.

-However, if you give clear guidelines about what you’re looking for and delegate to dedicated employees, they’ll likely succeed.
-The same report found that 83% of employees prefer learning through hands-on experiences and will teach themselves the skills they need to tackle new projects.
+Providing clear guidelines and delegating to dedicated employees increases the likelihood of success.
+The same report shows that 83% of employees prefer hands-on learning and are willing to teach themselves new skills for new projects.

-So, whenever you need extra time to focus on a critical initiative, offload some of your smaller projects to junior employees who are eager to learn new skills and prove their value to the company.
+Whenever you require additional time to concentrate on an important project, delegate some minor tasks to junior employees who are eager to develop new skills and demonstrate their worth to the company.

 4) Assess Your Team’s Promotion Potential

-Choosing who to promote can be extremely challenging because being successful at one position often isn’t a reliable indicator that an employee will be successful at a different one.
+Choosing who to promote can be extremely challenging because being successful in one position isn’t a reliable indicator of success in another.

-Delegation can solve this issue by giving you the opportunity to test multiple employees’ skills prior to entering the selection process.
-The key is to have all of the senior members of your team delegate small projects to your junior team members on an ongoing basis.
+Delegation can help solve this issue by giving you the opportunity to test multiple employees’ skills before entering the selection process.
+The key is to have all senior team members delegate small projects to junior team members on an ongoing basis.

-Doing this ensures that as soon as one of your senior employee's leaves, they can make an objective recommendation for who is the best fit for replacing them.
+Doing this ensures that as soon as one of your senior employees leaves, they can make an objective recommendation for who is the best fit to replace them.
 It can also minimize some of the politics surrounding promotions.

 Be aware that your senior employees may not know how to delegate effectively.
 Before you instruct them to start delegating to junior employees, coach them on the following: